 - Base regulations on verifiable data, sound science and demonstrated need.

-- Be transparent with decision-making and encourage meaningful discussions with industry, business and the public.
+- Be transparent with decision-making and encourage meaningful discussions with industry and the public.

-- Ensure the benefit of a regulation outweighs its cost by relying on data, expert input and looking at the cumulative burden of regulations.
+- Ensure the benefit of a regulation outweighs its cost by relying on data and expert input and examining the cumulative burden of regulations.

-- Use guidance documents to clarify ambiguous regulations, not to establish new obligations and coerce compliance.
+- Use guidance documents to clarify ambiguous regulations, not establish new obligations or coerce compliance.